Sanyam07/tree-binning-sklearn/README.md

 # Binning in Scikit Learn

+_The project does NOT contain any of the data required to run the code in the project.
+See below for websites where the datasets can be obtained._

 ## Requirements

 The code in this repo runs on Python 2.7.x and requires the following